-However, during this time of COVID-19, we have suspended face-to-face counselling until further notice.
-All counselling is by telephone or Zoom.
-We are also providing drop-in by telephone Monday to Friday from 9am to 4:30pm.
+During this time of COVID-19, counselling may be available in-person, by telephone or Zoom, depending on the current mandates and public health concerns.
+We are also providing drop-in by telephone.
 For more information or to arrange an appointment please call (867) 668-6429.

 What to Expect from Counselling at CMHA-Yukon

 Personal counselling at the CMHA-YT is, generally, available on a short-term basis.
-The length of treatment will vary according to several factors including your needs, our expertise in treating your particular problem and the availability of our staff and other resources.
+We offer an 8 session counselling model.
 Your initial session provides an opportunity for problem identification and treatment planning.
 Typically, appointments are scheduled once every week or every two weeks.
 In cases where more intensive treatment is needed, we will assist in making referrals to other treatment providers in the community.
 We may also recommend the use of other support services within the community to assist you in reaching your treatment goals.

-Our FREE counselling services are by appointment only and are typically one hour.
+Our FREE counselling services are by appointment only and are typically 50 minutes.
 If you need to cancel an appointment, please notify our office as early as possible.
 This is a courtesy to others who may be able to make use of that available appointment time.

 Any information you share with a counsellor is considered privileged information.
 This means that your visits and conversations are treated as confidential.
 It also means that we would not disclose any confidential information without first obtaining your written consent to do so.
 However, on occasion, we may confidentially collaborate between our staff so that we may better serve you.

 It is important for you to be aware that there are some legally mandated exceptions to confidentiality.
 These include:

 - notification of relevant others when a clinician judges that a client is in immediate danger to self or others (e.g., in the case of suicide or violent assault);